Workiva/over_react/doc/flux_to_redux.md

     1. __Create the Redux reducer for the store.__ This should just combine the actions and the Redux state class - any action should have a condition within the reducer, and ultimately all fields on the state store should have a way to be updated.
     1. __Convert the Flux store to an Influx store:__
         1. __Add the `InfluxStoreMixin` to the original Flux store.__ This is what makes it an "Influx" store, and adds the fields required by an Influx architecture.
 The model for `state` field is the Redux state class created earlier, and it should be passed into the mixin's typing.
-        1. __Initialize the default Redux state in the Influx contructor.__
+        1. __Initialize the default Redux state in the Influx constructor.__
         1. __Refactor actions passed into `triggerOnActionV2`.__ Like a Flux store, the Influx store will watch for Flux actions to be triggered.
 Instead of triggering a function that mutates the inner state however, a callback should pass a corresponding Redux action instance into `this.influxReducer`.
         1. __Override the `reduxReducer` getter on the class.__ The `reduxReducer` getter should point to the Redux reducer function created earlier.
         1. __Update the store fields.__ The end result of this step is that the Influx store (previously the Flux store) should have a getter for every Redux state class field.
 The getters should point to corresponding values on the `state` field.